Community Response Fund

 We are so grateful to everyone who donated during this fundraising sprint (April 7 – 16, 2020).
 These times call for collective action, and these rapid funds helped provide solid ground to support those working on the front lines.

 The crisis brought by this coronavirus, and the disruption it is causing, will have long-term effects on our local economy and society.
 There will be much work to do later to rebuild and redesign our systems.
 But right now, we need to bolster the work of our neighbors and nonprofits who are providing food, services, and direct aid.
 The six groups supported by this campaign are hands-on: they are alleviating hunger, financial hardship, health emergencies, and the profound stress on individuals and families dealing with this unprecedented moment.

 100% of the funds raised were distributed to the six organizations listed below.
-Funds were needed quickly, so we ran this campaign as a sprint; it opened on April 7th and we made donations to the orgs on April 16th.
+Funds were needed quickly, so we ran this campaign as a sprint; it opened on April 7th and we made donations to the orgs ten days later.

-The Community Response Fund campaign is no longer active.
-If you’d like to support the work of Good Work Institute, we are gratefully accepting donations:
+The Community Response Fund campaign was a time-limited effort and is no longer active.
+If you’d like to support the work of Good Work Institute, we are gratefully accepting donations.